chsasank/chsasank.github.io/_posts/classic_papers/2020-12-13-learning-representations-back-propogating-errors.md

 ## Paper

-There have been many attempts to design self-organizing neural networks.
-The aim is to find a powerful synaptic modification rule that will allow an arbitrarily connected neural network to develop an internal structure that is appropriate for a particular task domain.
-The task is specified by giving the desired state vector of the output units for each state vector of the input units.
-If the input units are directly connected to the output units it is relatively easy to find learning rules that iteratively adjust the relative strengths of the connections so as to progressively reduce the difference between the actual and desired output vectors[2], Learning becomes more interesting but more difficult when we introduce hidden units whose actual or desired states are not specified by the task.
-(In perceptrons, there are 'feature analysers' between the input and output that are not true hidden units because their input connections are fixed by hand, so their states are completely determined by the input vector: they do not learn representations.)
+There have been many attempts to design self-organizing neural networks. <span class="mark">The aim is to find a powerful synaptic modification rule that will allow an arbitrarily connected neural network to develop an internal structure that is appropriate for a particular task domain.</span> The task is specified by giving the desired state vector of the output units for each state vector of the input units.
+If the input units are directly connected to the output units it is relatively easy to find learning rules that iteratively adjust the relative strengths of the connections so as to progressively reduce the difference between the actual and desired output vectors[2]. <span class="mark">Learning becomes more interesting but more difficult when we introduce hidden units whose actual or desired states are not specified by the task.</span> (In perceptrons, there are 'feature analysers' between the input and output that are not true hidden units because their input connections are fixed by hand, so their states are completely determined by the input vector: they do not learn representations.)
 The learning procedure must decide under what circumstances the hidden units should be active in order to help achieve the desired input-output behaviour.
-This amounts to deciding what these units should represent.
-We demonstrate that a general purpose and relatively simple procedure is powerful enough to construct appropriate internal representations.
+This amounts to deciding what these units should represent. <span class="mark">We demonstrate that a general purpose and relatively simple procedure is powerful enough to construct appropriate internal representations.</span>

 The simplest form of the learning procedure is for layered networks which have a layer of input units at the bottom; any number of intermediate layers; and a layer of output units at the top.
 Connections within a layer or from higher to lower layers are forbidden, but connections can skip intermediate layers.
 An input vector is presented to the network by setting the states of the input units.
 Then the states of the units in each layer are determined by applying equations (1) and (2) to the connections coming from lower layers.
 All units within a layer have their states set in parallel, but different layers have their states set sequentially, starting at the bottom and working upwards until the states of the output units are determined.